Geometry of lines on a cubic fourfold: The Curve of Lines Through a Point

 On the other hand, if $[\ell]\in F\setminus S$ and $x\in \ell$ then $Y_x$ does not have a singularity on $\ell$ other than $x$.
 In particular, if $x\notin W$ then the only singularity of $Y_x$ is at $x$. \end{remark}

-\begin{lemma} We have the following two correspondences \begin{enumerate} \item between pairs $(Y,x)$ where $Y\subset\PP^4$ is a cubic threefold with a singular ordinary double point $x$ (resp.\ $A_2$ singularity at the point $x$), and smooth non-hyperelliptic curves of genus 4 with canonical image which lies on a smooth quadric (resp.\ quadric cone). \item between pairs $(Y,x)$ where $Y\subset\PP^4$ is a cubic threefold with two collinear ordinary double points so that $x$ is one of them, and smooth non-hyperelliptic genus 3 curves with two marked points and with nodal canonical image lying on a smooth quadric. \end{enumerate} In both cases the canonical image of the corresponding curve parametrises the lines in $Y$ through $x$. \end{lemma}

-\begin{remark} The cases of (1) above are exactly the smooth $(2,3)$ complete intersections in $\PP^3$.
-Note that in the case of a quadric cone, as the curve is smooth, it necessarily does not pass through the vertex of the cone. \end{remark} \begin{proof} The first has appeared many times in the literature, see, e.g., \cite[p.306-307]{cg} and \cite[\S 3.1]{cml}.
+\begin{lemma} We have the following two correspondences \begin{enumerate} \item between pairs $(Y,x)$ where $Y\subset\PP^4$ is a cubic threefold with a singular ordinary double point $x$ (resp.\ $A_2$ singularity at the point $x$), and smooth non-hyperelliptic curves of genus 4 with canonical image which lies on a smooth quadric (resp.\ quadric cone). \item between pairs $(Y,x)$ where $Y\subset\PP^4$ is a cubic threefold with two ordinary double points so that $x$ is one of them, and smooth non-hyperelliptic genus 3 curves with two marked points and with nodal canonical image lying on a smooth quadric. \end{enumerate} In both cases the canonical image of the corresponding curve parametrises the lines in $Y$ through $x$. \end{lemma} \begin{remark} The cases of (1) above are exactly the smooth $(2,3)$ complete intersections in $\PP^3$.
+Note that in the case of a quadric cone, as the curve is smooth, it necessarily does not pass through the vertex of the cone.
+In the second, the line joining the two singularities of $Y$ is necessarily contained in $Y$ by Bezout. \end{remark} \begin{proof} The first has appeared many times in the literature, see, e.g., \cite[p.306-307]{cg} and \cite[\S 3.1]{cml}.
 The second is a minor modification of this so we briefly sketch the construction.
 For $(C',p_1,p_2)\in\mathcal{M}_{3,2}^{\mathrm nhyp}$, the linear system $|K_{C'}+p_1+p_2|$ gives a morphism $C'\to\PP^3$ with image a sextic curve $C$ with one node $p$.
 Just as in the classical construction of the canonical embedding of a non-hyperelliptic genus 4 curves, $\HH^0(\PP^3, I_C(2))=\CC$ so there is a unique quadric $Q$ containing $C$, which we may assume is smooth by genericity.
 Also, the linear system $|I_C(3)|$ induces a birational map $h:\PP^3 \dashrightarrow \PP^4$ with image a singular cubic threefold $Y$.
 This can also be realised by blowing up $\PP^3$ at the curve $C$ to obtain a variety $\tilde{Y}$ with one node ($C$ and $\tilde{Y}$ have the same singularity count and type) lying above the node of $C$, and blowing down the strict transform of the quadric $Q$ to obtain $Y$.
-The threefold $Y$ will be singular both at the image $x$ of the quadric but also the image of the singular point of $\tilde{Y}$ and these two must lie on the same line.
+The threefold $Y$ will be singular both at the image $x$ of the quadric but also the image of the singular point of $\tilde{Y}$.
 Projecting from $x$ gives the inverse map to $h$. \end{proof}

 Note that from Lemma \ref{lem:wirreddiv}, if $X$ is general, the locus $W\subset X$ spanned by lines of second type is an irreducible divisor.